edarchimbaud/vnpy/docs/introduction.md

 * script_trader: script strategy module, designed for multi-subjective portfolio trading strategy design, but also can be realized directly on the command line in the form of REPL instruction trading, does not support the backtesting function

-* chart_wizard: real-time K-line chart module, you can realize simple real-time K-line market display, directly in the local contract code edit box, enter vt_symbol, click on the [New Chart] button will open the corresponding contract's chart.
+* chart_wizard: real-time bar chart module, you can realize simple real-time bar market display, directly in the local contract code edit box, enter vt_symbol, click on the [New Chart] button will open the corresponding contract's chart.

 * rpc_service: RPC service module, allowing a VeighNa Trader process to be started as a server, as a unified quote and trade routing channel, allowing multiple clients to connect simultaneously, to achieve multi-process distributed system.